strikeslip/2DWaves/best-implementation-practices.md

-## Best Claude practices for implementing TREMORS
+## Best Claude practices for implementing 2DWAVES

 ### 1. One phase per conversation — no exceptions